How to Get Into Ketosis Fast

 While the efficacy for ketone salts inducing ketosis is strong, the impact on performance is inconclusive.

-Ketone salts are also cheaper to produce (and purchase) than currently available BHB ketone esters (discussed later).
+Ketone salts are also cheaper to produce (and purchase) than currently available BHB ketone esters and other exogenous ketone drinks (discussed later).

 Salts are also one way to deliver other nutrients (minerals, amino acids) along with BHB, which could have certain health benefits.